SIT-Adbanced-2A/posenet-python/throw_detecter/README.md

 # Throw Detecter
-This program detects the throwing of an object.
+This program detects that someone has thrown an object and cuts and saves the moment

 # Requirements
 - python3.6